Lester Bower: Subsequent investigations

 After Bower's conviction, his lawyers argued the prosecution had withheld information relating to a police tip that the killings may have been connected to drug trafficking, noting the high level of drug activity in the area and Tate's history of selling cocaine.
 Further questions concerning Bower's innocence were raised in 1989, when a woman called Pearl called one of Bower's attorney's, explaining that the killings were the result of a drug deal gone wrong, and that her ex-boyfriend Lynn and three of his friends, Ches, Rocky and Bear were responsible.
 The defence lawyers also argued that the Fiocchi ammunition type was not rare, was widely sold for small game shooting and practice shooting and the state prosecutors knew this at the trial.
-The wife of one of the men also corroborated that her husband had been involved in the murder.
-Ches admitted that he owned a 0.22 pistol which used Fiocchi ammunition.
+The wife of one of the men said she believed her husband had committed the murder.
+She said that he owned a .22 caliber pistol which used Fiocchi ammunition.

 Numerous appeals have been brought since Bower's conviction, questioning how Bower was sentenced to death, despite there being no physical evidence pinning him to the crime scene, such as fingerprints, and no witnesses.